For all dahlias we recommend for zone 8 (and 10WC)

 Georgia Dahlia Expert Offers Tips for Success

-has been growing dahlias in the Deep South for 31 years.
+has been growing dahlias in the Deep South for over 30 years.
 He planted his first ones in zone-8b San Antonio way back when, and today he gardens in zone-8a Atlanta.
 Here’s his simple but important advice:

 “There are a lot of things that we in the South must do to be successful in growing dahlias but the two most important in my opinion are:

 1. MULCH them.

 “To keep dahlias alive through the heat of summer so we can enjoy the blooms that come when temperatures cool in the fall, mulching is a must.
 The sensitive feeder roots of dahlias grow just under the soil surface and can extend for up to two feet in all directions.
 To keep them cool, cover the soil with at least 2 inches of a good mulch that will let water through easily — and be sure to do it before July 1!
 Very light afternoon shade can be a help, too.”

 2. Even more important, grow dahlias that are HEAT TOLERANT.

 “We learn this by growing them.
 The ones Old House Gardens offers that I know will grow well in the South are:

 — “This is probably OHG’s best large-sized dahlia for the South.
 It still wins every year on our show bench.”